metabase/metabase/docs/configuring-metabase/environment-variables.md

 Default: `20`<br>
 Since: v48.0

-Adds the ability to control the row limit for rendered tables in alerts and subscriptions.
+Limits the number of rows Metabase will include in tables sent as attachments with dashboard subscriptions and alerts.

 ### `MB_AUDIT_MAX_RETENTION_DAYS`